Lyh594799773/image-afterscanner/README.md

 ## Usage

-1. Put all images into a folder, name each page in order.
+1. Put all images (*.jp[e]g, *.png) into a folder, name each page in order.
 For example, page1.jpg, page2.jpg, etc
 2. Open the app, press `Browse` to nagvigate to the folder from the step 1
 3. Click the `Scan All` and `Generate PDF` buttons in order to generate a complete PDF ready for submission.
 4. Tips: the photo must capture the whole single page with 4 corners on a darker background.
 Out of focus photos will result in low quality scanned images, so you should pay more attention on taking good input photos.